vjoel/tupelo/README.md

 Benefits
 ========

-As noted above, the sequencer assigns an incrementing sequence number, or *tick*, to each transaction and dispatches it to the clients, but performs no other computation or storage.
+As noted above, the sequencer assigns an incrementing sequence number, or *tick*, to each transaction and dispatches it to the clients, who take on all the burden of tuple computation and storage.
 This design choice leads to:

 * strong consistency: all clients have the same view of the tuplespace at a given tick of the global clock;